AlgyJr/ios_guides/Navigation-Controller.md

 }
 ```

-Notice the we are able to obtain a reference to the navigation
+Notice that we are able to obtain a reference to the navigation
 controller via `self.navigationController`.
 This is set automatically
 for us by UIKit when any view controller comes onto the navigation
 stack.
 In this case, it happened when we set this view controller as